Alice Eagly: Social role theory

 Eagly has contributed several notable studies to the body of research on sex differences.
-For example, her work in the area of mate-preferences showed that men and women who held more traditional gender ideologies preferred more gender stereotypical qualities in a partner.
-Women with more traditional attitudes looked for older mates while more traditional men sought younger mates compared to males and females who reported less traditional gender ideologies.
+For example, her work in the area of mate preferences showed that men and women who held more traditional gender ideologies preferred more gender stereotypical qualities in a partner.
+Women with more traditional attitudes looked for older mates while more traditional men sought younger mates, compared to males and females who reported less traditional gender ideologies.
 In an additional study, Eagly found that participant's mate-preferences could be shifted by asking them to see themselves in different marital roles.
-When instructed to envision oneself in the provider role, participants placed a greater emphasis on a mate's homemaker skills and the preferred age for the mate decreased.
+When instructed to envision oneself in the provider role, participants placed a greater emphasis on a mate's homemaking skills and the preferred age for the mate decreased.
 She also found, however, that changing one's expected marital role could not eliminate gender differences in preference for earning potential; women consistently looked for a greater earning potential in a mate compared to men.

 Other research that Eagly participated in looks at women who were highly educated and their anticipated marital roles.
 This study shows that these women anticipated inequality in areas such as employment hours, salary, housework and childcare in comparison to the amount of work that they expected their husbands to do.
-Further research in this study also shows that women who anticipated greater employment opportunity showed a general decrease in gender role assumptions, but also felt that they felt their relationships with their family and emotional well-being would be affected adversely.
+Further research in this study also shows that women who anticipated greater employment opportunities showed a general decrease in gender role assumptions, but also felt that they felt their relationships with their family and emotional well-being would be affected adversely.

 This theory emphasizes the social component of sex differences.
 It operates around the idea of correspondence inference, which is the tendency to ascribe a person's behavior to her or his disposition or personality and to underestimate the extent to which situational factors elicited the behavior.
 Eagly suggests that men and women were constrained to certain roles in the work force and then assumed to embody the psychological characteristics of those roles without exception.

 Women and men can be classified by differing prosocial behaviors.
 These behaviors are categorized as communion or agency.
 Communal traits are identified as concerned with others, friendly, unselfish and emotionally expressive; these communal traits are more commonly associated with females.
 Agentic traits are identified as dominant, competitive, and assertive, and are associated more commonly with males.